-VAT base has been calculated by including all industrial and service sector, agricultural sector is excluded in Ukraine.
+&lt;sup>9 VAT base has been calculated by including all industrial and service sector, agricultural sector are excluded in Ukraine.

-VAT productivity represents the efficiency of any tax system.
+&lt;sup>10 VAT productivity represents the efficiency of any tax system.
 It is measured simply by a ratio of the VAT revenue to GDP ratio to the Standard VAT rate.
 Sometimes, VAT revenue to total consumptions is taken into consideration to calculate VAT productivity in place of VAT to GDP ratio.
-Higher ratio indicates that given standard rate efforts are high resulting in more institutional efficiency underlying constant tax and economic factors in any country.
+Higher ratio indicates that given standard rate efforts is high resulting more institutional efficiency underlying constant tax and economic factors in any country.